MooersLab/pymolsnips/README.md

 The bio3d R-package can be installed and used analyze data from structures loaded in PyMOL.

 This mode enables the editing of R-markdown documents.
-It should be possible to run PyMOL via the reticulate from inside a R markdown document, has the file extension of 'Rmd'.
+It should be possible to run PyMOL via the reticulate package from inside a R markdown document, which has the file extension of 'Rmd'.
-There is a poly-R that also has to installed to turn on the recognition of R-markdown packages.
+There is a poly-R package that also has to installed to turn on the recognition of R-markdown packages.

 </details>